-The campus will encourage mutual cooperation between the various services for maltreated children.
-Both clinical and therapeutic services will operate on campus, including child advocacy services, a range of training programs for students of the behavioral sciences and medicine and accompanying research from the Hebrew University.
-The campus will facilitate synergy between the various services, will increase the individual contribution of each of the partners, creating a whole that is greater than the sum of its parts.
+The campus encourages mutual cooperation between the various services for maltreated children.
+Both clinical and therapeutic services operate on campus, including child advocacy services, a range of training programs for students of the behavioral sciences and medicine, and accompanying research from the Hebrew University.
+The campus facilitates synergy between the various services, increases the individual contribution of each of the partners, creating a whole that is greater than the sum of its parts.

 On campus a variety of services for children-at-risk are brought together: a children’s emergency center, a Child Protection Center (Beit Lynn), a treatment center for child victims of sexual abuse (Meital), the Jerusalem Center for Family and Marriage Counselling (Ma’avarim), the National Council for the Child, the SHEKEL Therapeutic Treatment Unit, the MSR Center for Social Simulation and the Goshen Initiative.